 Thanks to the ‘robo’s’, wealth management services are now open to a whole new generation of investors.

-Now, people who previously couldn’t be serviced ‘profitably’ can access a new type of online service that allows them to enjoy the benefits of stock market returns, without the need to invest tens of thousands of pounds, go through lengthy face-to-face meetings, or indeed to have deep understanding of how investing works.
+Now, where to buy vardenafil people who previously couldn’t be serviced ‘profitably’ can access a new type of online service that allows them to enjoy the benefits of stock market returns, without the need to invest tens of thousands of pounds, go through lengthy face-to-face meetings, or indeed to have deep understanding of how investing works.
 It’s a market with massive potential – individually they may not be ‘high net worth’, but there are millions of ‘everyday’ savers in the UK and their collective cash savings is in excess of £700bn.
 Robo’s are democratising participation in capital markets, in the sense that it opens up universal access to discretionary wealth management services, through low or no minimums, investment accounts that are easy to set up and monitor online, and straightforward access to your money with no penalties or notice for withdrawals.
 The wealth management sector has been ripe for disruption for many years, and now, thanks to pioneering entrepreneurs and smart technology, that’s happening.
 The traditional players will start to catch up and develop their own platforms, but they’ll still be appealing to their traditional audience.

 Historically, people haven’t needed to think about how best to make their money grow, since interest rates were sufficient to service ‘mass market’ savers to a fairly satisfactory level.
 But, double-digit interest rates are a very distant memory and with inflation seemingly on the rise, cash savings need to be rescued.
 Savers will look for alternative ways to grow their money.
 It will take a while for people to understand and appreciate the risks and benefits of investing, but eventually it will become the norm and part of everyone’s personal financial planning, alongside their pension and mortgage.